Weather

 and last updated

-This snow will be wet and slushy, potentially causing fallen trees or branches, especially those near the lakeshore that still have a decent amount of leaves.
-The combination of the heavy wet snow and blustery wind with gusts over 30 miles per hour could lead to tree damage.
+CLEVELAND — This round of snow will be wet and slushy, potentially causing fallen trees or branches, especially those near the lakeshore that still have a decent amount of leaves.
+The combination of the heavy wet snow and blustery winds with gusts over 30 miles per hour could lead to tree damage and even power outages.

-A few inches of wet snow accumulation is looking likely, especially in the snowbelt from Sunday night through Tuesday.
-Where squalls persist, especially in the first and secondary snow belts, there could be over a half a foot of snow by Monday night.
+Several inches of wet snow accumulation is looking likely, especially in the snowbelt Monday afternoon into Tuesday.
+Where squalls persist, especially in the first and secondary snow belts, there could be over a half a foot plus of snow Monday night into Tuesday morning.
 This will be all wind-dependent, as colder air moves over Lake Erie.
+Thundersnow will also be possible in stronger bands.

 Roads will be slick while it's snowing, with the combination of wet leaves that are already slippery as-is.
 Make sure you're prepared for our first wintry day on Monday.